ejbrun/koopman_learning_tropical_cyclone/README.md

 ```
 on Windows.

 To install the package, first we have to install the CLIMADA dependency.
-This is not possible via PyPI, but has to be done directly from github.
+This has to be done directly from GitHub, as PyPI does not include the latest CLIMADA package versions.
 First navigate to the location where you want to clone the CLIMADA github repostitory, then run
 ```
 git clone https://github.com/CLIMADA-project/climada_python.git